YWMKerman/AfterSolarSystem/readme.md

 So , I **recommend** that your computer best meet the following requirements:

-- Have at least 4 CPU cores.
+- A CPU with at least 2-4 Cores
 - Greater than or equal to 8G RAM
 - GPU with 2GB or more VRAM